top of page

 One affordable option for a goat shelter is to use pallets.
 Pallets can be easily sourced for free or at a low cost, and can be used to create a sturdy and functional shelter.

-Protect your goats from the elements with these easy-to-follow 8 x 12 goat shelter plans.
-Download them now and start building your own goat shelter.
+Protect your goats from the elements with these easy-to-follow 10 x 12 goat shelter plans.

-Looking for a sturdy and affordable goat shelter?
-These 8 x 10 goat shelter plans are perfect for any backyard farmer.
-Download now and get started!
+This 8 x 10 goat shelter plans are perfect for any backyard farmer.

 Final Thoughts